JohnEdwa/RTAutoSprintExtended/Readme.md

 * Added REX, Loader and Acrid with proper autosprinting.
 * Commando, Huntress and Engineer can autosprint during more skills.
 * Artificer Flamethrower mode is configurable between the default Toggle and a "Hold to Cast".
-* Engineer can be allowed to sprint between deploying mines.

 ## Configuration
+* `HoldSprintToWalk: [true]/false`: Holding down sprint disable auto-sprinting, forcing the character to walk.
+* `DisableSprintingCrosshair: [true]/false`: Disables the sprinting chevron crosshair.
-* Config file item: `ArtificerFlamethrowerToggle: [true]/false`: Sets the flamethrower mode.
+* `ArtificerFlamethrowerToggle: [true]/false`: Sets the flamethrower mode.
 Default is toggle cancellable by pressing the sprint key, alternative is a "Hold to cast" mode.
 Has a console command so you can change it on the fly: `rt_artiflamemode: `. `toggle/true/1`, or `hold/false/0`.
-* Config file item: `EngineerAllowM2Sprint: true/[false]`: When true, sprints between laying mines.
-Looks janky, but technically possible to do.
-As a positive, holding M2 doesn't disable sprinting anymore.

 ## Known Issues

-* Few skills block spinting simply based on the button input, and holding it down will make you walk even after the skill is on cooldown.
+* Few skills block spinting simply based on the button input, and holding it down will force you to walk even when the skill is on cooldown.
+Notable ones are:
+ * Artificer: Primary, Special, Utility.
+ * Engineer: Secondary
+ * Mercenary: Secondary, Special
+ * Custom/New Survivors: Primary, Secondary, Special
+* MUL-T: Scrap Launcher sprints briefly between every shot which gets really annoying/nausiating.
+Reverse of the above issue, and a good example why it's done that way.
 * Acrid: M1 animation cancelling is even more annoying, as this mod immediately sprints. #Wontfix, waiting for the official one first.
-* MUL-T: Scrap Launcher sprints briefly between every shot which gets really annoying.

 ## To-Do (hopefully)

-* Allow walking by holding Shift.

 ## Changelog

 `4478858.1.1`
- * Cleaned the code.
+ * Cleaned/rewrote the code.
- * Added REX, Acrid and Loader, fixed Commando, Huntress, Engi not being allowed to autosprint during some skills they are able to.
- * MUL-T primary weapons autosprint when possible.
- * Added Engi M2 config option.
+ * Added and fixed support for all survivors.
  * Removed the useless sprinting crosshair.
+ * Added special workarounds to allow REX, MUL-T and Artificer to sprint even more.
+ * Added Config items for disabling crosshair and enabling walking.

 `4478858.1.0` - Initial Version (Based on 1.0.5), fixed, and added Artificer flamethrower config.